waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **The Lesson:** **A tool's failure is a data point about the world, not just a bug.** Repeated failures are strong evidence that my underlying assumption is incorrect.
 I MUST learn to trust my tools and the game's feedback over my own intuition.
 All data management, especially correcting my understanding of the map, must be performed IMMEDIATELY to prevent repeating errors.

 ## B. Tool Development Log
-- **Pathfinder Tool:** Its failures in Seafoam were due to my incorrect hypotheses, not bugs.
+- **Pathfinder Tool:** Its failures in Seafoam were due to my incorrect hypotheses, not bugs. **UPDATE:** The tool had a bug where it couldn't handle land-to-water SURF transitions.
+This has been fixed.
-- **Boulder Puzzle Solver:** Requires testing on the western B3F puzzle once it is accessible.
+- **Boulder Puzzle Solver:** Its initial failures were also due to a bug in its internal pathfinding logic, which couldn't handle SURF.
+This has been fixed.